-Though the now historic Lunney home was completed by 1909, its history began when Lillian Lorena Mason married William John Lunney on March 31, 1889.
+Though the now historic Lunney home was completed by 1909, its history began when Lilian Lorena Mason married William John Lunney on March 31, 1889.

 Portrait of Mrs. Lillian Lunney

-Lillian was born to Robert E. Mason and Sarah Isbell Mason while their family lived in Homer, Georgia.
-After his service in the Confederate Calvary, Lillian’s father Robert made a name for himself through his cotton and real estate businesses and as a politician in the South Carolina Senate.
-As such, Lillian’s family was very successful financially and Robert owned about “3,500 acres of land in South Carolina and Georgia,” much of it within Oconee County.
+Lilian was born to Robert E. Mason and Sarah Isbell Mason while their family lived in Homer, Georgia.
+After his service in the Confederate Calvary, Lilian’s father Robert made a name for himself through his cotton and real estate businesses and as a politician in the South Carolina Senate.
+As such, Lilian’s family was very successful financially and Robert owned about “3,500 acres of land in South Carolina and Georgia,” much of it within Oconee County.
 It was during their residency in Westminster that Lillian would meet William, known affectionately by family as “Willie.”

 William was born on March 9th, 1866

 William was born on March 9th, 1866 to Dr. John Lunney and Jane Brown Lunney in Philadelphia, Pennsylvania.
 His father arrived in America from Ireland aboard the ship “Saranak” on September 24th, 1855 and married Jane in Philadelphia a few years later in April of 1859.The family moved from Philadelphia to Darlington, SC after the Civil War, where Dr. John Lunney had served as a contract surgeon for the Union Army at the Freedman’s Bureau camp in Darlington, SC.
 As a young adult William took an interest in pharmacy and drug work, an interest that would ultimately lead him to Seneca, SC.
 There he pursued a job working as a pharmacist and later “wooed and won the popular Miss Lilian Mason.”